 ****Please watch the above interview of Austin by Fellowship Greenville in celebration of his 1 year post-injury anniversary.***

-You may be asking yourself, “WHY ARE THEY TRYING TO RAISE SO MUCH MONEY?”
-This is similar to the financial shock that our family is in as well.
+You may be asking yourself, “WHY ARE THEY TRYING TO RAISE MONEY?”.
 According to the Dana and Christopher Reeve website, christopherreeve.org, and the National Spinal Cord Injury Statistical Center (NSCISC) located at The UAB Department of Physical Medicine and Rehabilitation, in the year 2015, the average cost for a 25 year old in the first year after a spinal cord injury similar to Austin’s injury is $3,451,781 to $4.7 million.
 Each and every year thereafter for the rest of their life is $113,423,00..
 These totals are only for medical and physical care, not basic costs of living.
 Since Austin was 16 years old at the time of injury and it is now the year 2021, his financial costs are greater than those stated above.
 Even with medical insurance, many needs are not covered by insurance.
-Your TAX DEDUCTIBLE donation will be managed by Help Hope Live and paid DIRECTLY to Shepherd Center, all merchants, and all services for Austin’s present uncovered foreseen needs, therefore you can be assured your donation is securely used for necessities, which currently are a modified vehicle ($56,000-$80,000), home modification projects ($50,000-$250,000), activity based physical therapy (approx. $45,000 each year), home physical therapy equipment such as a functional electrical stimulation (Estim) bike ($15,000.), walking parallel bars ($5,000.), stretching mat table ($5,000.), small therapy equipment (?), and acupuncture & massage therapy to alleviate pain, muscle tone, and stiffness as well as skeletal wellness (approx. $16,000 each year).
+Your TAX DEDUCTIBLE donation will be managed by Help Hope Live and paid DIRECTLY to Shepherd Center, all merchants, and all services for Austin’s present uncovered foreseen needs, therefore you can be assured your donation is securely used for necessities, which currently are a modified vehicle ($56,000-$80,000), home modification projects ($50,000-$85,000), activity based physical therapy (approx. $45,000 each year), home physical therapy equipment such as walking parallel bars ($5,000.), stretching mat table ($5,000.), small therapy equipment (?), and acupuncture & massage therapy to alleviate pain, muscle tone, and stiffness as well as skeletal wellness (approx. $16,000 each year).
 There are some desired costs like adaptive equipment for elective activities, such as sports and outdoor fun, that are not in these totals since they are not necessities.

 If you have any further questions about any of this information, please go to the previously mentioned websites or contact me, Kasie, Austin’s mom, on this website.